Presentation and Communication Skills for Professionals

 To project a sense of confidence and authority, you have to be in touch with your own inner strength.

-You can use this three-step process to connect with yourself and with your audience at the same time.
+You can use this three-step process to connect with yourself and to connect with your audience.
 (You will also gain confidence and build rapport with your listeners.)

 1. Ground Yourself.